-- 3.2.13 The grid connection point for the Proposed Development is subject to confirmation by the network operator.
-It is current anticipated that the Proposed Development will connect to Dunoon substation. - 3.2.14 The precise route of the grid connection cabling has not yet been determined and its effects are not identifiable/assessable because it has yet to be designed and an application has not yet been made. - 3.2.15 The grid connection application will be made by SSEN who are responsible for the transmission and distribution of electricity in Argyll and Bute.
+- 3.2.15 The grid connection point for the Proposed Development is subject to confirmation by the network operator.
+The anticipated connection point to the electrical grid system is the proposed new 400 kV substation near Redshaw in South Lanarkshire approximately 20 km west of the site. - 3.2.16 The precise route of the grid connection cabling has not yet been determined and its effects are not identifiable/assessable because it has yet to be designed and an application has not yet been made. - 3.2.17 The grid connection will require separate consent under Section 37 of the Electricity Act 1989 and the grid connection application will be made by SPEN who are responsible for the transmission and distribution of electricity in central and southern Scotland.